-How to Sew a Patch on a Leather Vest Pocket?
+How to Sew Patches on a Leather?

 There are two common ways to do it, manually or with a regular machine.
 Sewing a patch by hand is most desirable if it’s only a one-time project.
 Otherwise, rely on the efficient and speedy use of a sewing machine.
 It is ideal if you have stacks of patches to be done.
 Moreover, those who do business out of it should also depend on the machine for smoother operation.

 How to Sew Patches on a Leather by Hand?